-27This is due to a fundamental technical limitation of MusiXT_FX.
+36This is due to a fundamental technical limitation of MusiXT_FX.

-] .
+• Beams cannot normally jump staves.
+But if that is desired, start the beam normally in one voice, and terminate the part of the beam in that voice with ]j.
+Then resume the beam in the other voice on a neighboring staff with [j, ending that part with the normal].
 For staff-jumping beams, it's OK to have just a single note inside one or both of the partial beams.
 Each voice must, however, still have the right number of beats, so you will probably need to adjust the durations with blank rests after the first members of the beam and before the second.

 With staff-jumping beams, some adjustment of the beam height and slope will usually be required.
 Also, sometimes the up/down-ness of the ending section must be overridden; you will know that this is necessary if on your first try the ending is shifted horizontally from the desired position.
+These editing commands may sometimes produce unexpected results, and some iteration may be required to get exactly what you want.